d-l-walker/3D_CMZ/README.md

 # 3-D CMZ

-Repo for project aiming to better contstrain the 3-dimensional structure of the Milk Way's Central Molecular Zone (CMZ).
+Repo for project aiming to better contstrain the 3-dimensional structure of the Milky Way's Central Molecular Zone (CMZ).